What Is cPanel Hosting?

 Are Custom Control Panels Bad?

 Not necessarily.
-Many hosts develop very usable, user-friendly control panels.
+Many hosts develop carefully optimized user-friendly control panels.
 DreamHost is a good example.

 There are two main challenges for customers when it comes to custom control panels: